JFingerle/docker-h2-database-server/README.md

 # Features
 * H2 Database remotely accessible via JDBC (over network/tcp)
-* Creates the database automatically on startup if it does not exist already
+* Creates the database automatically on startup if it does not exist already.
+User and password of the new db can be configured via env variables (see sample below).
 * Lightweight
 * OpenJDK11